ferd/pobox/README.md

   coordinating the multiple state machines together may get tricky.
 - The library is a generalization of ideas designed and implemented in logplex by Geoff Cant's (@archaelus).
 Props to him.
-- Implementing a queue buffer that blocks all new messages (drops them silently) with a filter function that selects one message at a time would be equivalent to a naive bounded mailbox similar to what plenty of users asked for before.
+- Using a `keep_old` buffer with a filter function that selects one message at a time would be equivalent to a naive bounded mailbox similar to what plenty of users asked for before.
+Tricking the filter function to forward the message (`self() !
+Msg`) while dropping it will allow to do selective receives on bounded mailboxes.

 ## Contributing